Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

-which is also the approach of \citet[Eq.4]{Friel_Pettitt_2008} in the definition of the power posterior.
-Given this first step, we proceed by proposing two versions of the PEP prior which differentiate with respect to the definition of the prior predictive distribution used to average the baseline posterior in \eqref{power_posterior} across imaginary sets.
+and accordingly for the reference model $M_0$.
+This is also the approach of \citet[Eq.4]{Friel_Pettitt_2008} in the definition of the power posteriors which were used for the computation of marginal likelihoods.
+Given this first step, we proceed by proposing two versions of the PEP prior which differentiate with respect to the definition of the prior predictive distribution used to average the baseline posterior in \eqref{power_posterior} across imaginary data sets.
 This prior predictive distribution can be alternatively viewed as a hyper-prior assigned to $\by^*$ \citep{Fouskakis_Ntzoufras_2016_jcgs}.
 More specifically we define the two PEP variants as follows.